Rohitk69992/Handling-Imbalanced-Dataset-Using-Resampling-Technique/README.md

-# Handling-Imbalanced-Dataset-Using-Resampling-Technique
-This repository explores different techniques to address class imbalance in datasets, with a focus on a fraud detection dataset.
-Class imbalance is a common challenge in real-world problems where one class (e.g., fraud cases) is significantly underrepresented compared to another (non-fraud cases).

-📌 What’s inside
+# 🕵️ Fraud Detection – Handling Imbalanced Datasets

+This project explores different techniques for handling **imbalanced datasets**, applied to a **fraud detection dataset**.
+The goal is to compare methods like upsampling and downsampling, and evaluate their effect on model performance.

+---

+## 📌 Project Highlights
-Dataset: Fraud detection dataset (sourced from GeeksforGeeks, for educational purposes).
+- 📊 **Dataset**: Fraud detection dataset (sourced from GeeksforGeeks, used for educational purposes).
-Techniques implemented:
+- 🛠️ **Techniques implemented**:

-  Random Upsampling (increasing minority class samples).
+  - Random Upsampling (increase minority samples)
-  Random Downsampling (reducing majority class samples).
+  - Random Downsampling (reduce majority samples)

-(On Later Stages new Techniques will be shown in this repo).

-Comparison of results between methods.
-Jupyter Notebook / Python script with clean, reproducible code.

-🎯 Why this project?
+- 🤝 **Comparison with other approaches**: My method vs. method used in the GFG tutorial.
+- 🧪 **Evaluation**: Effect of balancing techniques on classification results.

+---

+## 🚀 Why This Project?
-Demonstrates how to handle imbalanced data in machine learning.
+- Demonstrates how to handle **imbalanced data** in machine learning.
-Shows the effect of different resampling strategies on model performance.
+- Highlights the **importance of balancing techniques** in fraud detection problems.
-Serves as a reusable template for applying imbalance-handling methods to other datasets.
+- Serves as a **reusable template** for handling imbalance in other datasets.

+---

-🚀 Future Work
+## 🔮 Future Work
+This repository will continue to grow with **more techniques, algorithms, and experiments** on the same dataset:
-Add advanced resampling methods like SMOTE or ensemble techniques.
+- Add advanced resampling methods (SMOTE, Borderline-SMOTE, ADASYN).
+- Explore **ensemble methods** like EasyEnsemble, BalanceCascade.
+- Apply cost-sensitive learning and anomaly detection approaches.
-Experiment with different classifiers (Logistic Regression, Random Forest, XGBoost).
+- Experiment with multiple ML models (Logistic Regression, Random Forest, XGBoost, LightGBM, Neural Nets).
-Visualize class distribution before and after resampling.
+- Add **data visualizations** to compare class distribution before and after resampling.
+- Document and compare **new, unique methods** as they are explored.

+---

+## 📂 Repository Structure
+- `notebooks/` – Jupyter notebooks with experiments
+- `data/` – (if included) dataset files or link to dataset source
+- `results/` – saved evaluation metrics or plots
+- `README.md` – project documentation

+---

+## 🙌 Acknowledgements
+- Dataset taken from **GeeksforGeeks** (educational purpose only).
+- Inspired by common fraud detection case studies and tutorials.